cosimwue/copr/README.md

 $ npm start
 ```

-> You can also use the [latest release](https://github.com/cosimwue/copr/releases) no installation necessary, just download and click!
+> You can also use the [latest release](https://github.com/cosimwue/copr/releases).
+No installation necessary, just download and click!

 ## User interface